 - Favorable defense settlement two days into a week-long federal bench trial in Los Angeles on behalf of high-net-worth investors sued for breach of contract and fraud;

-- Arbitration award after a week-long evidentiary hearing in San Francisco on behalf of a public company suing former employees for embezzlement;
+- Claimant arbitration award after a week-long evidentiary hearing in San Francisco on behalf of a public company suing former employees for embezzlement;

-- Arbitration award after lengthy evidentiary hearing in Los Angeles on behalf of a private equity company and its principals sued for breach of promissory note and foreclosure on real and personal property;
+- Respondent arbitration award after lengthy evidentiary hearing in Los Angeles on behalf of a private equity company and its principals sued for breach of promissory note and foreclosure on real and personal property;

 - Individual summary judgment and denial of class certification on behalf of international pharmaceutical company in putative CLRA/17200 class action;

-- Denial of preliminary injunction after day-long evidentiary hearing in Colorado state court on behalf of defendants in a “bet-the-company” trade secret action.
+- Denial of preliminary injunction after day-long evidentiary hearing in Colorado state court on behalf of defendants in a “bet-the-company” intellectual property dispute.

-Greg devotes much of his practice to the defense of class action lawsuits, involving a wide range of consumer claims.
-He has extensive experience in copyright and trademark litigation, shareholder derivative lawsuits, and real estate disputes.
-He has handled numerous successful appeals, resulting in both published and unpublished opinions.
-After an argument before the Ninth Circuit Court of Appeals in San Francisco, he received a special letter of commendation noting his “excellent advocacy” and “special contribution” to the art of advocacy.
+Greg has handled numerous appeals, resulting in both published and unpublished opinions.
+After an argument before the Ninth Circuit Court of Appeals in San Francisco, he received a special letter of commendation from one of the Justices on the panel noting his “excellent advocacy” and “special contribution” to the art of advocacy itself.